arm61/arm61.github.io/_drafts/2022-12-21-train-travel.md

 And in additional to the ease of train travel, I have found an additional benefit, which I feel other "knowledge workers" (to borrow a phrase I don’t like from Cal Newport’s [Deep Work](https://mccluskey.scot/2022/12/21/thoughts-on-deep-work.html)) may be interested in.
 This is trains as a *Deep Work space*.

+The idea of a *Deep Work space* is introduced in Cal Newport's book, perhaps without using that term.

 I hope that this will give others a different perspective on train-travel for work purposes and inspire others to travel more by this more climate-friendly approach.